hhwyt/hhwyt.github.com/_posts/2025-02-17-tikv-reduces-write-stall.md

 However, there is still a scenario where concurrent writes can occur—**compaction-filter GC**(garbage collection). compaction-filter GC is a low-level operation in the **RocksDB layer**, bypassing Raft's layer.

 Compaction-filter GC is a more efficient garbage collection technique integrated into RocksDB's compaction process.
-It cleans up expired versions of keys during compaction, reducing read and write amplification compared to traditional GC methods, which involve scanning and deleting expired versions using RocksDB's `Write()` API.
+It cleans up invalid versions of keys during compaction, reducing read and write amplification compared to traditional GC methods, which involve scanning and deleting invalid versions using RocksDB's `Write()` API.

-Since TiKV uses multiple column families, only keys in the **Write CF** contain version information (commit-ts) that determines the validity of a key.
-The Write CF is responsible for checking whether a key is expired during LSM-tree compaction.
-To prevent the **Default CF** from being unaware of key expiration after Write CF compaction-filter GC, GC must also be triggered for the Default CF during this process.
-This requires calling RocksDB's `Write()` API to perform GC on the Default CF, during Write CF compaction-filter GC which results in **foreground writes** in RocksDB.
+Since TiKV uses multiple column families(CFs), only the keys in the Write CF contain version information (`commit-ts`) that determines the validity of a key.
+To prevent the Default CF from being unaware of key validity after Write CF's compaction-filter GC, GC for the Default CF must be triggered during the Write CF's compaction-filter GC.
+This requires calling RocksDB's `Write()` API on the Default CF to delete invalid data, which is why compaction-filter results in foreground writes that may run concurrently with data ingestion.

 To eliminate the write stall while maintaining the safety of compaction-filter GC, the second attempt proposed the following:
 1. **Allowing concurrent writes during ingestion**: Introduce an `allow_write` option in RocksDB's IngestExternalFile() function was key.
 By setting allow_write = true, ingestion could proceed without triggering the write stall.
 RocksDB users must ensure that no concurrent overlapping writes occur during ingestion.